Recursions, Trains, Trees, and Combinatorial Rod Set Algebra: Rod Sets and Binomial Coefficients

 \section{Rod Sets and Binomial Coefficients}

-It's well known that the Fibonacci numbers are sums of diagonals in Pascal's triangle\footnote{a.k.a.
+It's well-known that the Fibonacci numbers are sums of diagonals in Pascal's triangle\footnote{a.k.a.
 Yang Hui's, Tartaglia's, \emph{et.al}'s triangle}.
-More generally, the net train counts $\tcount(n,R)$ also appear as sums of diagonals when $R$ consists of two positive rods, which leads to some nice binomial identities.
+More generally, when $R$ consists of two positive rods, the net train counts $\tcount(n,R)$ also appear as sums of diagonals, which leads to some nice binomial identities.
 Even more generally, when $R$ is positive and finite we can (but won't) systematically compute $\tcount(n,R)$ as a sum of multinomial coefficients on hyperplanes in high dimensional analogues of the triangle.

 \begin{definition} Let $R$ be a rod set and $\tau \in \trains(R)$.
 The \emph{underlying partition} of $\tau$ is the multiset of rods in $\tau$. \end{definition}